 Over time I completely got rid of my worries and anxieties.
 I was not scared of attending social gatherings and family functions anymore.
 I started reconnecting with people, and my relationships with people started improving over time.

 When I started treating people with love and respect, they gradually started appreciating my efforts.

 4: Improves Physical Health

 For years, I struggled with physical health issues like migraines, lower back pain and inflammation in joints.
 I tried all kinds of treatments, took medication, but nothing seemed to work.
 The moment I stopped my medication, the problems came back with even more intensity.

 Somewhere within me, I knew that I was not addressing the root cause of my ailments.
 I was just trying to suppress the symptoms.

 My health started improving over time as I switched to a healthy lifestyle and incorporated mindfulness practises in my daily routine.
-The frequency of my headaches started reducing, my lower back pain and joints inflammation was gone, I was able to reduce my weight (50 pounds) after many years of struggle, and much more.
+The frequency of my headaches started reducing, my lower back pain and joints inflammation were gone, I was able to reduce my weight (50 pounds) after many years of struggle and much more.

 The root cause of all my problems was stress generated by my mind, which had reduced the flow of vital energy within my body.
 Once I took care of my mind, everything else got sorted out on its own.

 Ability to regulate your emotions is one of the biggest challenges of modern-day living.
 Just like our body, our mind is also constantly running, chasing one thought after another.
 An overactive mind results in poor quality sleep, bad eating habits, weakened immunity, and a lot of other problems.

 When you are self-aware you know how to take care of yourself.
 Being self-aware is the ability to look deep within yourself and understand what’s going on there.
 It’s the ability to deal with the afflicting thoughts and emotions buried deep within the subconscious mind.